AI4Finance-Foundation/RLSolver/README.md

 # ElegantRL_Solver: High-performance GPU-based Solvers for Nonconvex and NP-complete Problems

-We aim to showcase that the machine learning (ML) or reinforcement learning (RL) with GPUs delivers the best benchmark performance for large-scale nonconvex and NP-complete problems.
+We aim to showcase that reinforcement learning (RL) or machine learning (ML) with GPUs delivers the best benchmark performance for large-scale nonconvex and NP-complete problems.
 When the size of these problems becomes large, it is very hard to obtain optimal or near optimal solutions.
 Take the graph maxcut problem as an example, when the number of nodes is up to 10000, conventional methods may require too much time.
-ML/RL with the help of GPU computing can help us to obtain high-quality solutions within short time.
+RL with the help of GPU computing can help us to obtain high-quality solutions within short time.

 In the meantime, this repo will also include our codes and tricks when playing with nonconvex and NP-complete optimization problems.